AdobeDocs/campaign-classic.es-ES/help/campaign/using/discussion-forums.md

    Para obtener más información acerca de los paneles personales, consulte [esta sección](../../platform/using/access-management.md#operators).

-* Para ver quién está suscrito a un foro, haga clic en el vínculo **[!UICONTROL List of subscribers to this discussion forum]** situado encima de la lista de mensajes.
+* To see who is subscribed to a forum, click the **[!UICONTROL List of subscribers to this discussion forum]** link above the list of messages.

    ![](assets/mrm_forum_subscribers.png)